IEEE-VIT/palette-21-backend/README.md

 - Standard response structure was followed for a smoother integration
 - Google and Figma Oauth were used for the authentication along with Passport JWT
-- MVC folder structure was implemented
+- MVC architecture was implemented
 - Robust error handling to send specific errors to the frontend for a better UX experience
 - MongoDB deployed on Atlas was used as our database
 - Staging branch was deployed on Heroku to test the features before they were deployed to production